anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Romans 4.13-25** continues the series in Romans, and is about the fulfilment of God's promise to Abraham (the connection with the first reading might be deliberate).
 * **Matthew 9.9-13, 18-26** continues the series in Matthew, and is about Jesus calling Matthew and eating with 'tax-collectors and sinners', and then about Jesus restoring a girl to life and healing a woman.
 (The gap in the reading could be filled to include material that is otherwise omitted from the lectionary.)
 The 'Related' reading, **Hosea 5.15 &ndash; 6.6**, says, 'I desire steadfast love [mercy] and not sacrifice', which is quoted in the Gospel reading.
 The 'Related' psalm, **Psalm 50.7-15**, has God testifying against Israel, despite their sacrifices.

+Year B

+* **1 Samuel 8.4-11 [12-15] 16-20 [11.14-15]** continues the series on history and wisdom, and is about Israel's request for a king [Saul]. **Psalm 138** says, 'All the kings of the earth shall praise you, O Lord'.
+* **2 Corinthians 4.13 &ndash; 5.1** continues the series in 2 Corinthians (without a gap), and is about having faith and speaking, despite affliction.
+* **Mark 3.20-35** continues the series in Mark, and is about Jesus and Beelzebul, Satan, forgiveness, and Jesus' true family.
+The 'Related' reading, **Genesis 3.8-15**, includes God's judgment on the serpent.
+The 'Related' psalm, **Psalm 130**, says, 'But there is forgiveness with you'.

 Year C

 * **1 Kings 17.8-16 [17-24]** continues the series on the prophets and in 1 and 2 Kings (out of sequence, presumably to give some connections with the Gospel reading), and tells of Elijah providing for the widow in Zaraphath [and raising her son: see the Gospel reading]. **Psalm 146** rejoices in the Lord's provision for the orphan and widow.